wicketbr/BandTogether/README.md

 dotnet BandTogether.dll -f /path/to/data/folder

+The Mac version requires that you already have the .NET 9 runtime installed to issue the "dotnet" command to run the application.

 ### Install - Other Platforms

 The application can run on any platform that supports .NET 9.